-This year (2018) the feast of the Baptism of the Lord fell on a Monday.
-Ordinarily, when it falls on a Sunday there is an opportunity to preach and to reflect during the Sunday homily not only on Jesus’ Baptism but on our own individual baptism and its importance.
-So this year I will take the time to put some Church teaching and my thoughts into writing for the parish bulletin and for my blog.
+We celebrate the feast of the Baptism of the Lord this Sunday (January 10, 2021).
+Thankfully, there is an opportunity to preach and to reflect during the Sunday homily not only on Jesus’ Baptism but on our own individual baptism and its importance.

 Over the past 30+ years of baptizing infants, children and adults, I have had many occasions to inform parents, godparents, and sometimes even the persons being baptized (if they are old enough) just what Baptism means.
 Obviously, the outward sign of pouring of water signifies a cleansing.
 By Baptism, we are freed from original sin and (if having reached the age of reason) any personal or actual sin.

 Baptism is our entry into the Catholic Church—we become a Christian.
 Baptism is also the doorway to the other sacraments.
 Through Baptism we become part of the Mystical Body of Christ as well as an adopted child of God with the privilege of calling God our Father.
 We are filled with God’s sanctifying grace and with the Holy Spirit.
 We also share in the priesthood of Christ—the priesthood of all believers.